 Working on your own is fine, but it also leaves you in your own capacity.

 A good team, however, that you can always talk to and discuss with, can leverage your thought process a lot.
-Issues become easier to solve, problems better to tackle.
+Issues become easier to solve and problems better to tackle.
 The effect is usually exponentially and not only linearly in my experience.

 There is a threshold, though, at which a team becomes too large.
 In my experience, this threshold depends on the people involved.

 Try to surround yourself with amazing people you can get along with pretty well, also on a personal level.
-You’ll see that you can get things done way faster than before, and you’ll perhaps even enjoy it more.
+You will see that you can get things done way faster than before, and you will perhaps even enjoy it more.